dfelinto/blender-manual/manual/modeling/meshes/properties/object_data.rst

 =========

 Face Maps create custom gizmos to deform meshes by assigning faces to *Face Maps*.
-Face Maps can be used to rig quickly within Object Mode and without making complicated rigging setups.
+They can be used to rig quickly within Object Mode and without making complicated rigging setups.
 Face Maps are currently not fully implemented in Blender and require add-ons to take full advantage of this feature.

 .. seealso::